amabdallah/WaM-DaM/docs/Context_and_Rationale.md

 | 10|Managing data for the state river basins water budgets models|Utah Division of Water Resources|

-Discliamer:
+### Acknowledgement
+The CI-WATER Project is funded by the National Science Foundation through grants EPS-1135482 and EPS-1135483.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) do not necessarily reflect the views of the National Science Foundation.
 Utah Water Research Laboratory and the Water Users Association provided financial support.

+These people provided valuable feedback and insights into earlier designs and materials of WaM-DaM: David Tarboton, Jeffery Horsburgh,  Pabitra Dash, Toney Castronova at the Utah Water Research Laboratory and Utah State University, Julien Harou, Stephen Knox, and Philipp Meier at Manchester University, Josue Medellin-Azuara and Quinn Hart at the University of California, Davis.

+Discliamer:
+Any opinions, findings, and conclusions or recommendations expressed in this entire GitHub repository are those of the author(s) do not necessarily reflect the views of the National Science Foundation.